PANTHORA

 The most important cultural practice is the Demonstration of Merit—a complex series of examinations and practical tests that all eslar must complete to achieve full citizenship and the right to participate in governance.
 The Demonstration covers not just intellectual achievement but also ethical reasoning, practical skills, and emotional maturity.
 It can take anywhere from five to fifteen years to complete and must be repeated every decade to maintain citizenship status.

 Panthoran society observes the Festival of Knowledge each year, coinciding with the anniversary of the Great Cleansing.
 During this week-long celebration, scholars present their research to the public, students demonstrate their learning, and the entire society reaffirms its commitment to the ethical pursuit of understanding.
-The festival includes solemn ceremonies remembering the victims of the Necromancer Wars and honoring those who sacrifice their lives to guard the Dead Lands.
+The festival includes solemn ceremonies that remember the victims of the Necromancer Wars and honor those who sacrifice their lives to guard the Dead Lands.

 Daily life among the eslar emphasizes intellectual exchange and collaborative problem-solving.
 Meals are typically communal affairs where family members or colleagues share both food and conversation about their current work or studies.
-The practice of sharing knowledge during social gatherings has created a society where innovation flows naturally through personal relationships, while the emphasis on ethical reasoning ensures that potentially dangerous discoveries receive proper consideration before implementation.
+The practice of sharing knowledge at social gatherings has created a society in which innovation flows naturally through personal relationships, while the emphasis on ethical reasoning ensures that potentially dangerous discoveries receive proper consideration before implementation.

 Architecture & Craftsmanship